biancacschu/VisionLink_/README.md

 ## Notes for Deliverable 4

-Per the brief, D4 **must integrate a real backend and a database**.
-A *local database is acceptable* (we use SQLite by default), and you are not required to deploy the app publicly at this stage.
-(See requirements: backend + local/cloud DB allowed.)
+Local Database: SQLite

-To switch to MySQL later, replace the SQLite section in `server/src/db.js` with your MySQL connector, or migrate to Prisma.
+To switch to MySQL later, replace the SQLite section in `server/src/db.js` with your MySQL connector.
 Keep the same REST routes to avoid breaking the front-end.

 ## Modules wired to the live API
 - **Authentication** (login stores a JWT in `localStorage`)
 - **Projects** — full CRUD
 - **Tasks** — full CRUD